Black Hairy Tongue

 Black hairy tongue affects about 13 % of people at some point in their lives, according to the American Academy of Oral Medicine.
 It happens in all population groups, but is more common in men and in people over the age of 65.

 What are the symptoms of black hairy tongue?

-Usually, the tongue’s appearance is the only symptom, and it doesn’t hurt.
-Symptoms that appear in some cases include a burning, tickling or gagging sensation, bad breath and food not tasting the way it normally does.
+Usually, your tongue’s appearance is the only symptom, and it doesn’t hurt.
+Additional symptoms that may appear in some cases include:

 What causes black hairy tongue?

 The two most common causes of black hairy tongue include poor oral hygiene and a diet of soft foods.
 This is because the shedding process requires stimulation and abrasion to the top of your tongue.
 Common black hairy tongue causes include: